Boundedness questions for Calabi-Yau threefolds: Finding movable classes

-\begin{proof} We show that given the connected component $P^\circ$ of the positive index cone containing the K\"ahler cone, there can exist only finitely many families.
+\it 2nd proof of Theorem 0.1. \rm We show that given the connected component $P^\circ$ of the positive index cone containing the K\"ahler cone, there can exist only finitely many families.
 To see this, we first show that under the assumptions of Theorem 0.1, we have $\Movb (X) \supset P$.
-For suppose not, then some part on the boundary of $\Movb (X)$ is in $P ^\circ$.
-The formula for how $L^3$ changes under flops implies that for any strictly movable class $L$, we have the inequality $\vol (L) \ge L^3$.
-Since $\vol$ is continuous on $P^\circ$, there exists a class $M \in P^\circ \setminus \Movb (X)$ such that $\vol (M) >0$.
+For suppose not, then some part of the boundary of $\Movb (X)$ is in $P ^\circ$.
+The formula (1) for how $L^3$ changes under flops implies that for any strictly movable class $L$, we have the inequality $\vol (L) \ge L^3$ --- since $\vol$ is continuous, this in fact is true also for $L\in \Movb (X)$.
+Moreover, the continuity of $\vol$ implies that there exists a class $M \in P^\circ \setminus \Movb (X)$ such that $\vol (M) >0$.
 Using the $\sigma$-decomposition of the big divisor $M$ (see \cite{Nak}, Chapter 3) in terms of a sum of positive and negative parts, the negative part is effective and non-zero (if zero then $M$ would be movable).
 Assuming that $X$ is general in moduli, the components of the negative part of $M$ must be rigid non-movable surfaces, contradicting the assumption in the theorem.

-Thus we choose any integral $D\in P^\circ$; we know that it is in the interior of the movable cone, and so is both big and movable.
-Proposition 1.1 then shows that $X$ lies in a bounded family.\end{proof}
+Thus we choose any integral $D\in P^\circ$; under the assumption that $X$ is general in moduli, we know that $D$ is in the interior of the movable cone, and so is both big and movable.
+Proposition 1.1 then shows that $X$ lies in a bounded family.